StevenChengCCC/CS260/README.md

 7. create the style of login page (index.html)
 8. create the style of score and about page (Scores.html and about.html)
 9. create the style for quiz page (quiz.html)
+10. centered the picture

 # MY React START UP WROK DESCRIPTION
 1. creat app.js file and header.js file put react router in my website.
 2. clone simon
+3. use these commond "npm init -y","npm install vite@latest -D","npm install bootstrap react-bootstrap","npm install react react-dom react-router-dom","npm run dev" to start convet my html startup frontend to use Reac
+4. created the file architecture after using vite-react
+5. created index.html src/main.jsx src/app.jsx to make the main application component with routes
+6. created a footer.jsx (super easy I put the css code in there too, so that i could have style of it)
+7. created a header.jsx I put the routes in there to make it like a navbar.
+Also add the css code to it